C++ STL Containers

 When to pick which:

-1. Default to std::vector — cache-friendly, fastest for most workloads.
+1. Default vector — cache-friendly, fastest for most workloads.

-2. Use std::array when the size is known at compile time and stack allocation is preferred.
+2. array — size known at compile time, stack allocation preferred.

-5. std::forward_list is rarely worth it — only for memory-tight scenarios.
+5. forward_list — rarely worth it; only for memory-tight scenarios.

 1.2 Associative Containers